Digital collaboration

 This is a classic, fill-in-the-blank format you can use to guide your thinking:

-[Product] is for [Target Customer] who [statement or need of opportunity].
+[Product] is for [target customer] who [statement or need of opportunity].
 The [product name] is a [product category] that [key benefit, reason to buy].
 Unlike [primary competitive alternative], our product [statement of primary differentiation].

 How your product vision statement fits into the larger product strategy